Priyansusahoo/jewelmullick/README.md

 ### Hi there 👋

-    I'm Jewel Mullick
+    I'm Jewel Mullick,

-    Currently : BCS(H)Comp Sci Student at University of Utkala at Odisha.
+    🎓Currently : BCS(H)Comp Sci Student at University of Utkala at Odisha.

     💻 I'm Currently Learning and workng on UI/UX Designing looking to be a product designer

 <!-- Check out my GitHub repository: -->